The year of climate solutions

 Battery prices have dropped 88% over the past ten years, and are set to drop even further as tech advances in 2021.
 As the demand for large-volume batteries increases, businesses developed faster and cheaper ways to build them.
 It’s a virtuous cycle that should help smooth the transition from fossil fuels to renewables.

-That’s especially important as renewables continue to add capacity.
+That’s especially important as renewables continue to grow.
 In 2020, wind and solar increased 7% despite pandemic-related slowdowns.
 In 2021, that trend will accelerate, as they are projected to add another 10% of capacity.
 As more renewable energy is available, prices will continue to drop, driving a phaseout of expensive and dirty coal and natural gas.

 Lastly, new funding sources are coming in from all sides.
 Most notably, Jeff Bezos, the world’s wealthiest person, created a landmark fund in 2020 to give away $10 billion for the climate.
 At the end of the year, he announced the first recipients, including the Environmental Defense Fund.
 They’ve received $100 million in funding, which they’ll use to strengthen the carbon credit system even further.
 This will help build confidence in the system, by educating the public and business world on how carbon credits are measured, tracked, and sold.